midtown-ai/glossary/glossary/r.md

 # Reward

+ :warning: The delta of the reward can reward negative behavior!

  In [Reinforcement Learning (RL)][RL], a reward is a form of feedback from a real or simulated [environment], a program, or a human.